sparkle-project/sparkle-project.github.io/documentation/upgrading/index.md

 title: Upgrading from previous versions of Sparkle
 ---

 We strongly recommend using Sparkle 1.13.1 or later, as there have been important fixes in reliability and [security](/documentation/security) of updates.
-Very old versions of Sparkle also suffer some incompatibilities with the latest OS X versions.
+Very old versions of Sparkle also suffer some incompatibilities with the latest macOS versions.

 If you're upgrading from a very old version of Sparkle we recommend using [Sparkle 1.14 or later](//github.com/{{ site.github_username }}/Sparkle/releases).
 The API is backwards-compatible.

 ## Upgrading to SDK 10.11 (affects all versions of Sparkle)

 Apps compiled with SDK 10.11 are required to use HTTPS only or configure exceptions to allow HTTP access.
-If you're not using HTTPS yet, please see [App Transport Security](/documentation/app-transport-security/) to ensure that users on OS X 10.11 will be able to get updates.
+If you're not using HTTPS yet, please see [App Transport Security](/documentation/app-transport-security/) to ensure that users on macOS 10.11 will be able to get updates.

 ## Upgrading from Sparkle 1.13 and older